Why I Call Myself The Tarot Sage

-I'm in my sixties now and I have lived - and continue to live - a very full, busy and exciting life.
-I've been reading the Tarot for over 12 years and have read for hundreds of people.
+I'm in my mid-sixties now and I have lived - and continue to live - a very full, busy and exciting life.
+I've been reading the Tarot for 14 years and have read for hundreds of people.
 At this stage of the game, I think I fit the definition rather well.
 I decided it was time for me to take on a moniker that befits my life experience, so I adopted this name.
 Hopefully, you'll see that wisdom, judgment, knowledge and experience come through when I do a reading for you.

 How I Got Started...

 I come from a family of psychically-gifted individuals, some of whom at various times have done Tarot readings, performed energy healings, and spoken with departed souls.
 These gifts seem to run particularly strong in the women on one side of my family, but I happen to be one of the few males who inherited the gifts.
 My main gift, specialty and area of most interest is the Tarot.
 I'm extremely fascinated by it and seem to have a great connection to it.

 I was called by Spirit to do work with the Tarot, and Spirit did so in a very clear and unambiguous way.
 I can remember it as if it happened last week.